Things to do in Oslo

 VisitOSLO/Florian Frey

 If you’re interested in skiing and Norwegian culture, you’ll want to visit the Holmenkollen Ski Jump.
-This is a ski jump, not a ski slope like many people think it is: instead of gently dragging your skis across the snow as you would on most slopes, Holmenkollen’s steepness requires that you launch yourself into the air using specially designed skis (called “split boards”) that allow for quick take-offs.
-The first competition was held in 1892 and was won by Sigmund Ruud―a member of the Norwegian Ski Team who went on to win three gold medals at the 1908 Olympics!
+This is a ski jump, not a ski slope, like many people think it is.
+Instead of gently dragging your skis across the snow as you would on most slopes, Holmenkollen’s steepness requires that you launch yourself into the air using specially designed skis (called “split boards”) that allow for quick take-offs.

 Kon-tiki Museum